dracory/cmsstore/memory-bank/decisionLog.md

 **Decision:** Analyzed shortcode implementation and usage.
 **Rationale:** To understand the system's architecture and functionality.
 **Implementation:** No code changes were made.
 Findings documented in Memory Bank.

+## [2025-02-23] - Multisite Architecture Investigation
+**Context:** User requested investigation into how multisites work.

+**Decision:** The application uses a multisite architecture.
+The README was updated with a user-friendly description.

+**Rationale:**  Analysis of `site.go`, `store_sites.go`, and `admin/sites` directory controllers confirmed the presence of a multisite implementation.
+Each site is stored as a `Site` struct, allowing for multiple domains per site.
+The README now contains a concise explanation of the multisite capabilities.

+**Implementation:**  The system uses a `Site` struct and associated controllers for creating, updating, deleting, and managing sites.
+A `SiteQuery` allows for filtering and sorting of sites.
+The README now includes a user-friendly description of the multisite features.